ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - **Author**.
 Show the author of the Article.
 - **Link to Author's Contact Page**.
-Show it as a link to a Contact layout for that author.Note: The author must be set up as a Contact.
+Show it as a link to a Contact layout for that author.
+Note: The author must be set up as a Contact.

 #### Date